Jimmy Ernst: Career

 In 1951 Jimmy was granted the post of an instructor at Department of Design, Brooklyn College.

 In 1969 he moved to East Hampton.
 He also built a winter home in Florida in 1980.

-Awarded Guggenheim Fellowship in 1961 and an honorary degree by the Long Island University (Southampton College) in 1982.
+Awarded Guggenheim Fellowship in 1961, a Carnegie Foundation grant in 1967, and an honorary degree by the Long Island University (Southampton College) in 1982.
 Also elected to the American Academy of Arts and Letters.
 In 1977, he was elected into the National Academy of Design as an Associate Academician.

 Personal life

 Ernst married Edith Dallas Bauman Brody (known as Dallas), a talent scout for Warner Brothers, on January 3, 1947.
-They had two children, Amy Louise (1953) and Eric Max (1956).
-His son Eric Ernst and his daughter Amy Ernst are both artists.
+They had two children, Amy Louise (1953) and Eric Max (1956), both of whom are artists.

 His memoir, A Not-So-Still Life, dealing with his youth and early years in the United States, was published shortly before his death in 1984.

 Dallas Ernst established the Jimmy Ernst Award in memory of her husband.
 The award of $10,000 is given to a painter or sculptor "whose lifetime contribution to his or her vision has been both consistent and dedicated".
 The American Academy of Arts and Letters has presented the award annually since 1990.